blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 ## Fun

-I mostly played FIFA with my friends.
+I mostly played FIFA with my friends[^4].
 One fun thing I did in 2023 was go ride a quad bike in the Eastern Region with some friends.
 We went through the woods — riding over rocks and hills.
 Bumpy!
 It was actually very memorable to me.

+[^4]: We normally play against each other in my [Discord server](https://discord.gg/5CDnysz).

 <img class="rounded-lg" src="/atv-2023.jpg" alt="ATV Ride" width="400" />